The facts

 - Always drive with a licenced driver beside you

-- Practice about an hour a week
+- Practice regularly, at least an hour a week

 - Drive in all conditions – city traffic, dirt roads, quiet times, night time and during the day

 If you don’t have someone available to be a supervising driver you may be eligible for the TAC L2P program.
 The TAC L2P program is free for eligible young people aged 16-21 years.
 The young learners are matched with fully licensed volunteer mentors and have access to a sponsored vehicle, which they can use to get supervised driving experience.
-Find out more on the VicRoads website
+Find out more on the Transport Victoria website

 Tips to be safer on the road

-- Get familiar with the vehicle – spend some time in the car before you start to drive.
+- Get familiar with your vehicle – spend some time in the car before you start to drive.
 Learn how to adjust the seat and steering wheel height, along with the mirrors.
 Check that you understand the display and where important levers such as lights and windscreen wipers are.

 - Take your time – it takes time to learn to drive safely, and it won’t happen overnight.